 You can make the cheese sauce 5 days in advance, and reheat it on the stove with a few splashes of milk before using it.

 Yes!
-You can freeze this recipe for up to 3 months.
+You can freeze this recipe for up to 3 months in a freezer-safe container.
 Make sure to let it thaw overnight before reheating.

 Vegan Mac and Cheese without Cashews Recipe

 - 8 oz elbow macaroni (gluten-free if needed)

 - 3 tablespoon vegan butter/margarine

 - 4 tablespoon flour of choice (all-purpose, gluten-free all-purpose, whole wheat, tapioca, etc.)

 - 2 ½ cups non-dairy milk, unsweetened (we use soy milk)